berensp/berensp.github.io/_posts/2024-10-07-liberal-arts.md

 date: 2024-10-07
 author:	Paul Berens
 ---
-When I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive "Oh?
-What are you going to do with that?"
+When I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive *Oh?
+What pray tell are you going to do with that?*

 A fair question, and the honest answer (in my head) was that I was hoping to emerge reasonably well-educated through the great tomes of western civilization and the tutelege of some nerdy professors in tweed jackets, but to utter that aloud might be a bit toffee-nosed for someone who isn't high-born and would be workin' for a livin' after graduatin'.
 So I think I typically conveyed some vague intention to go into "business," but I wasn't sweatin' it as there was this refrain that you could and should study what you fancy *(ars artis gratia)*.